What is the Definition of Conceptual Reasoning?

 Conceptual reasoning, also known as conceptual thinking, refers to a specific type of thought that involves abstraction and reflection, as well as creative thinking and problem solving.
-It is a term that encompasses many types of thought, which all relate to thinking in abstract and intuitive ways.
+It is a term that encompasses many types of thought, which all relate to thinking in abstract concepts and intuitive ways.
 Conceptual reasoning has many applications and is referred to in many different fields.
 Scientists, academics and psychologists are a few of the professionals who deal routinely with different kinds of conceptual reasoning.
+Conceptual thinkers also use this type of reasoning in their thought processes and in their ideas.

 Conceptual Reasoning in Science